 "The cause of freedom is not the cause of a race or a sect, a party or a class – it is the cause of humankind,

 the very birthright of humanity." – Anna Julia Cooper

-The commemoration of Anna Julia Cooper was provisionally approved by General Convention for inclusion in Episcopal liturgical calendar in 2006.
+The commemoration of Anna Julia Cooper was provisionally approved by General Convention for inclusion in the Episcopal liturgical calendar in 2006.
 Her feast day is February 28th.
-Anna Julia Cooper was an African-American educator, scholar and advocate whose remarkable life spanned from the last years of slavery to the Civil Rights era in the mid-20th century.
+Anna Julia Cooper was an African-American educator, scholar, and advocate whose remarkable life spanned from the last years of slavery to the Civil Rights era in the mid-20th century.
 She was also briefly a parishioner at Grace Episcopal Church.

 Anna Julia Haywood was born into slavery in 1858 in Raleigh, North Carolina, to Hannah Stanley Haywood, a slave in the home of landowner and attorney George Washington Haywood.
 Historians believe Haywood was the father of Hannah's seven daughters.

 In 1868, Anna received a scholarship to enter the inaugural class at St. Augustine’s Normal School and Collegiate Institute in Raleigh (now St. Augustine’s College), a school created by the local Episcopal Diocese to train African-American teachers and clergy.
 At St. Augustine's, she distinguished herself as a “bright and ambitious” student who showed promise in both liberal arts and math and science.
 In her schooling and later during her university training, Cooper fought for her right to take courses, such as Greek, which were reserved for men, by demonstrating her academic ability.
 Cooper began her teaching career early, helping pay for her expenses at St. Augustine by tutoring younger students.
 She stayed on at the school as an instructor after completing her studies.